Memetelve/NEXTVOTE-python/README.md

     gameDirectory: D:\Games\League of Legends # Yes, without qoutes
 ```

+<h3>Legality(?)</h3>
+As far as I'm concerned Riot said that program/script becomes a cheat if it gives you advantage during a match(from the moment you spawn on fountain to ff of destroing blue or red nexus) this piece of software does not integrate into that part of game in no way

 <h3>Addtional files</h3>
 - [dict.py] is responsible for painless cretion of [championIdsList.txt] and both lists used inside main script <br>
 - [test.py]whatever I'm trying to add rn, and don't want to add to main script yet